 Best Way to Earn Points

-The answer is the Bilt Mastercard with its $0 annual fee.
+The answer is the Bilt Mastercard® with its $0 annual fee (see terms).
 In addition to its rent-paying appeal, you can also score 2-3x points per dollar on dining and travel.
 At this rate, you’ll be doubling and tripling your points with your normal spending.
+But make sure you’re using your card five times each statement period to earn those points.

 Capital One has continued to grow its transfer family in recent years.
 They currently have 17 airline partners and three hotel partners, but we anticipate this list will keep expanding.
 Almost all of their miles will transfer at a 1:1 ratio, so more often than not, you’ll be getting an excellent transfer deal.